-One of the worst ramifications of not paying your bills on time – and therefore, one of the main goals to avoid – is having it negatively impact your credit score.
-If your score goes down, future attempts to get credit or loans become much harder – the number of potential lenders may shrink, and your interest rate for borrowing will almost certainly go up.
+One of the worst ramifications of not paying your bills on time is having it negatively impact your credit score.
+If your score goes down, future attempts to get credit or loans, including mortgages and car loans and apartment rentals, become much harder.
+You’ll likely end up with fewer lender options and a higher interest rate for borrowing.

-Fortunately, not all bills are created equal.
-As a general rule, the history of many bills, like rent and utility payments (electricity, phone), are not reported to credit bureaus.
-In other words, your score doesn’t get any help from paying on time, nor do you get dinged if you’re late.
+Not all bills are created equal.
+As a general rule, the history of many bills, like rent and utility payments, are not reported to credit bureaus.
+In other words, your score likely doesn’t get any help from paying on time, but it’s also likely you won’t get dinged if you’re late.

 But that doesn’t mean you can stay delinquent forever.
-The longer you don’t pay one of these bills — often after a second and third notice — your landlord or utility company will likely turn over your overdue account for collection.
-And that’s when your credit score will get dinged.
-Having an account in collection can hurt your credit standing even after you pay off your debt in full.
+The longer you don’t pay one of these bills — often after a second and third notice — your landlord or utility company will likely turn over your overdue account for collections.
+Never mind the fact that collections calls are annoying and depressing, your credit score will get dinged once you get turned over to collections.
+Having an account in collections can hurt your credit standing even after you pay off your debt in full.

 Once the major credit bureaus are notified (after 30 days), a late payment can stay on your credit report for seven years.
 Payment history accounts for more than one-third of your credit score, meaning a series of late payments could turn a good credit score into a bad one very quickly.

 The good news is that if you take action quickly and catch up with all missed payments within two months or less, chances are it won’t have too much of an impact on your credit score in the long run.

 Payments that are 60 days past due can cause significant damage to your score.
 The impact increases the longer you go without making a payment.
 Eventually, the debt goes to collections.